Nani Jansen Reventlow

 Die Person

+Growing up as the daughter of a white Dutch mother and a Black Malian father in the Netherlands helped shape Nani’s perspective on society’s power dynamics from early on.
+Her experiences of being othered have contributed to her early awareness of – and drive to address – the persistent inequalities and injustices that permeate societies.
 Actively seeking ways to support others experiencing similar injustices has led Nani to study public law.
 Throughout her studies, she seized every opportunity to incorporate a human rights perspective, e.g., through a special major focus or an internship at the United Nations.
 For her, it has always been clear that she was not looking for a traditional law career path.
 Recognizing that, although we have an internationally legally binding human rights system, it is not working sufficiently to protect all human rights, sparked her interest in strategic litigation.
-Following her formal training as a lawyer with a law firm in the Netherlands, she landed her first human rights job at the Media Legal Defense Initiative (an NGO providing legal assistance to journalists) where she obtained the first freedom of expression judgment from the African Court on Human and Peoples’ Rights and from the East African Court of Justice.
-During this work, Nani learned that the effective coordination with and collaboration between lawyers, activists and other stakeholder groups is a prerequisite for successful strategic litigation and key to achieve broader social impact.
+Following her formal training as a lawyer with a law firm in the Netherlands, she landed her first human rights job at the Media Defense (an NGO providing legal assistance to journalists) where she obtained the first freedom of expression judgment from the African Court on Human and Peoples’ Rights and from the East African Court of Justice.

+During this work, Nani learned that effective coordination with and collaboration between lawyers, activists and other stakeholder groups is a prerequisite for successful strategic litigation and key to achieving broader social impact.
 From then on, Nani made it her mission to find ways to enable collaboration around litigation to strengthen rights-related outcomes.
 As a Fellow at the Berkman Klein Center, Nani developed the Catalysts for Collaboration, which offers a set of best practices and case studies encouraging activists to collaborate across disciplinary silos and use strategic litigation in digital rights campaign.
-The interest to put more emphasis onto strategic litigation led to establishing the Digital Freedom Fund to support this work.
+The interest in putting more emphasis onto strategic litigation led to establishing the Digital Freedom Fund to support this work.
 Understanding that in order to succeed, the field of digital rights actors involved in strategic litigation also needs to be more sustainable and stronger, for Nani it was always clear that financial support alone is not sufficient to achieve this goal.
-Consulting with key digital rights organizations in Europe enabled her to understand what digital rights actors in the field were lacking or felt they needed to support their work, and what they considered the key threats to digital rights to be.
-Bringing them together during the first DFF strategy meeting, Nani was shocked by the lack of diversity within the groups and the limited scope of issues that these actors were tackling.
-Since then, she has invested her full passion and energy into building a more interconnected and collaborative field of human rights actors that will work to provide greater human rights protection, online and offline
+Consulting with key digital rights organizations in Europe highlighted the lack of diversity within the groups and the limited scope of issues being addressed.

 Are you a Fellow?
 Use the Fellow Directory!